omegasenior/topbiketoursportugal/content/tours/downtown-and-sightseeing-bike-tour.md

 \
 Ride on the suburban areas, urban history, gardens and other green areas are to be taken in this scenic bike tour.
 For those who enjoy riding a bike , we provide a visit throughout the longest avenue of Porto.
 You will encounter greenside places; urban palaces, relating to the 19th and 20th Centuries; opulent cottages; a city park; museums and the outstanding sea landscape.
 Lovers of running and biking also ensure a fantastic view in this dynamic city tour.

+IMPORTANT NOTES:

+At the beginning of the bike ride we will leave the city center which is conditioned by some car traffic and people.
+Then we will continue quietly by the river and the sea.

+In the final stretch, keep in mind that we will ride on the biggest avenue in Oporto, where the traffic will be noticed more and also the climbs.

 ![Porto city bike tour](/img/sightseeing-porto-bike-tour.png "Porto city bike tour")

 **Tour detail:**